+children brushing their teeth using the 10 x 10 brushing technique, Figure 1-A, conceived by the investigator.
 Figure 1-B depicts a volunteer demonstrating the 10 x 10 brushing technique to the children.
-Prior to initiating the program, a simple DVD was created featuring children brushing their teeth using the 10 x 10 brushing technique, Figure 1-A, conceived by the investigator.
-Final production of the DVD occurred at the midpoint of the 30 day study.
+Final production of the DVD occurred at the midpoint of the thirty day study.
 Copies of this DVD were given to the teachers to present on a "smartboard" so that students could visualize a brushing procedure that could achieve maximum results (Figure 2).
-The DVD was watched by the students in the classroom after lunch as they performed the 10x10 brushing technique during each of the last 15 days of the study.
-The approach used was the "Tell, Show and Do" strategy which consists of explaining and demonstrating a skill as it is being performed.14
+The DVD was presented to the students in the classroom after lunch as they performed the 10 x 10 brushing technique during each of the last fifteen days of the study.
+The approach used was the "Tell, Show and Do" strategy which consisted of explaining and demonstrating a skill as it was being performed.14

-On the first day of the study (10-1-2012), before eating lunch, groups of six children were escorted into a classroom that was provided for the exclusive use of the study.
-Groups of six children were seated in straight back chairs, and the disclosing solution was placed on the facial of the six maxillary anterior teeth, and the results noted on the IRB approved tracking form.
+On the first day of the study October 1, 2012, fifty-four children were divided into groups of six.
+They had disclosing solution placed on the facial surface of their six maxillary anterior teeth.
+The results were noted on the IRB approved tracking form.
 Confirming photographs were taken to demonstrate plaque levels.
-Fifteen school days later (10-22-2012), the participating students' teeth were again stained before eating lunch and photographs taken.
+Fifteen school days later October 22, 2012, the participating students' teeth were again stained before eating lunch and photographs taken.
 The results were noted on the IRB tracking forms.
-Fifteen school days later (11-15-2012), the third evaluation was performed, this time immediately after lunch.
+Fifteen school days later November 15, 2012, the third evaluation was performed, this time immediately after lunch.
 The children were then allowed to brush in the presence of the investigator (BH), and the facials of the six maxillary anterior teeth were immediately stained, photographed, and the results noted on the IRB approved tracking forms.
-As seen on the graph, the vertical axis represents the plaque scores and the horizontal axis represents the length of time of the study (Fig. 4).
+As seen on the graph, the vertical axis represents the plaque scores and the horizontal axis represents the length of time of the study (Figure

-0 = no visible disclosed plaque

-1 = visible disclosed plaque on 1/3 of the tooth surface
+0 = no visible disclosed plaque 1 = visible disclosed plaque on 1/3 of the tooth surface was not normally distributed, a nonparametric statistical analysis (Wilcoxon matched pairs) was used.

-2 = visible disclosed plaque on 2/3 of the tooth surface

-3 = visible disclosed plaque on MORE than 2/3 of the tooth surface

-9 = missing
+- 2 = visible disclosed plaque on 2/3 of the tooth surface - 3 = visible disclosed plaque on MORE than 2/3 of the tooth surface - 9 = missing tooth

 This plaque assessment was considered the baseline plaque index for the selected children.
 No incentive was offered for participation.
-Since the data was not normally distributed, a nonparametric statistical analysis (Wilcoxon matched pairs) was used.
+Since the data